MileHacker Logo

 • Few international/local agencies operate; fleet quality can be limited.

-• Self-driving is not generally a recommendation for foreign tourists.
+• Self-it is not recommended to drive generally a recommendation for foreign tourists.

 • Road conditions, fuel scarcity, and security risks.